openownership/register/README.markdown

 Check the log for results and stats.

-## The `OpenCorporatesUpdater`
+## Running the OpenCorporates updater

-… is used to update company data on a regular basis, by re-resolving each company with OpenCorporates.
+The `OpenCorporatesUpdater` is used to update company data on a regular basis, by re-resolving each company with OpenCorporates.

 It's best to run this after an import, so that it only touches companies which were left untouched by that import.

-Note:this runs the actual resolutions as asynchronous jobs, so you need to ensure you have a redis instance available with enough memory to store all of the outdated legal entity ids (worst case around 250MB at the moment, with ~6 million companies in the db).
+Note: this runs the actual resolutions as asynchronous jobs, so you need to ensure you have a redis instance available with enough memory to store all of the outdated legal entity ids (worst case around 250MB at the moment, with ~6 million companies in the db).
 The redis also needs to be able to handle a lot of